Unease/mctas.com/content/tas-comp/results/task3.md

 Additional Information:
 - Glitched
 - It is not allowed to manipulate the gear of zombies and skeletons (Or any other mob) to get op gear right at the start of the game.
-However normal zombie or skeleton drops are allowed to be manipped, such as a carrot from a zombie or an enchanted bow from a skeleton
+However normal zombie or skeleton drops are allowed to be manipulated, such as a carrot from a zombie or an enchanted bow from a skeleton
 - Time starts on world load without setup (e.g. /tp) this is to prevent people waiting until night time before starting the timer
 - Time stops when you obtain a stack of lime wool.
 If it's in your inventory and not in your hotbar, open the inventory to confirm that you obtained it.
 After that the time will stop
 - Allowed mods: Optifine, Optifabric, FabricAPI, Fabric TAS, Jellysquid optimization mods and/or TASTickratechanger-fabric if you want to make it harder for yourself.